trinodb/trino/docs/src/main/sphinx/connector/hive.md

 * - Property Name
   - Description
   - Default
-* - `hive.config.resources`
-  - An optional comma-separated list of HDFS configuration files.
-These files must exist on the machines running Trino.
-Only specify this if absolutely necessary to access HDFS.
-Example: `/etc/hdfs-site.xml` -

 * - `hive.recursive-directories`
   - Enable reading data from subdirectories of table or partition locations.
 If disabled, subdirectories are ignored.
 This is equivalent to the